 Not all low doc mortgage lenders are created equal!

-It sounds like an easy question, but it isn’t.
-When you are looking to apply for a low doc loan there is more than just the interest rate that needs to be taken into account.
+When you’re looking to apply for a low doc loan, there’s more than just the interest rate to think about.

-You need to consider the LMI premium, the application fee (if there is one), the amount that you can borrow and the income verification requirements.
+You need to consider the LMI or risk fee premium, the application fee (if there is one), the amount that you can borrow and the income verification requirements.